Linux249/visiexp-server/README.md

 4. run `npm run datasets:prod` to build the image files for the client
 5. after finishing 4. the new dataset can used in the UI.

+### Python API
+To change the url where to find the python api just change this file
+1. change file here on github and commit: [/src/config/pythonApi.js](/src/config/pythonApi.js)
+2. login to compvis10 with `www-data-login` and go to `cd ~/jl_visiexp/visiexp-client`
+3. run `npm run deploy`

+That way

 ### (old) Node schema
 ```
 node = {